-In 2023, churches across the diocese will be celebrating Black History Month from Sunday 1 October to Tuesday 31 October with events, services, exhibitions and more.
+In 2023, churches across the diocese celebrated Black History Month from Sunday 1 October to Tuesday 31 October with events, services, exhibitions and more.

 Resolved to Serve

 A Diocese of Oxford-commissioned portrait and video exhibition celebrating black culture and its influence in the Church today.
 Featuring black African and Caribbean clergy in the Diocese of Oxford telling their inspiring stories of faith and resilience.
-Resolved to Solve will be exhibited at University Church, Oxford, throughout Black History Month and through to 15 December.
-Visit the exhibition or watch the interviews now on YouTube.
+Resolved to Solve was exhibited at University Church, Oxford, throughout Black History Month and through to 15 December.
+If you didn't have a chance to visit the exhibition, you can watch the interviews now on YouTube.

 Collect for Black History Month

 who sent Jesus Christ to deliver us from all manner of injustices and inequalities,